kerberos-io/deployment/README.md

 To install the Kerberos Vault web app inside your cluster, simply execute below `kubectl` command.
 This will create the deployment for us with the necessary configurations, and exposed it on internal/external IP address, thanks to our `LoadBalancer` MetalLB or cloud provider.

     kubectl apply -f ./kerberos-vault-deployment.yaml -n kerberos-vault

+### Access the Kerberos Vault

+If you have chosen to use the `NodePort` configuration you should be able to reach the Kerberos Vault using the `http://localhost:30080` endpoint in your browser.
+However if you have a server installation without a GUI, you might choose to do a reverse proxy so you can open the browser on your local machine.

+    ssh -L 8080:localhost:30080 user@server-ip -p 22

+### MinIO storage provider

+    kubectl create namespace minio-tenant